schell/renderling/DEVLOG.md

 # devlog

+## Mon Sep 4, 2023

+I bumped `rust-gpu` to 0.9.
+There was an issue that was preventing me from doing this earlier and I was avoiding dealing with it.
+It turned out to be a pretty simple fix, though I don't actually understand _why_ it fixed it.
+See the [related issue](https://github.com/EmbarkStudios/rust-gpu/issues/1089) for more info.

+Quite a big refactor looms overhead.
+I'm going to have to really think about how to represent the geometry on the GPU, as some of my earlier assumptions about nodes/entities doesn't hold.
+Specifically it seems obvious to me now that I'd like to draw duplicate nodes without duplicating the data, and also that nodes/entities may be the child of more than one parent.

+## Sat Sep 2, 2023

+I added WASM support!
+Most of the work was ensuring that the shaders validate (see below).

 ## Fri Sep 1, 2023

 While adding WASM support I found that my shaders were not validating in the browser.